 I sincerely hope that my article was helpful, and now you feel more prepared when venturing into the wild.
 Whatever situation you will be facing, you are now more ready for it.
 And knowledge is one of the most significant survival qualitites.

-Always remember that survival is a skill that needs to be constantly honed and backed up with a lot of knowledge.
+Always remember that wilderness survival is a skill that needs to be constantly honed and backed up with a lot of knowledge.
 For instance, it is always important to know how to predict weather and how to survive extreme cold.
 You should also learn how to survive in different environments, even the desert or a deserted island.
+Furthermore, when disasters and riots strike close to home, you need to know everything about urban survival.

 Stay safe out there!